Tornado outbreak and floods of April 28 – May 1, 2017: Canton–Fruitvale–Emory, Texas

-The tornado weakened to EF2 strength as it crossed County Road 1106, but was still causing significant damage as it continued northward towards the town of Fruitvale.
+The tornado weakened to EF2 strength as it crossed County Road 1106 but was still causing significant damage as it continued northward towards the town of Fruitvale.
 By 6:15 pm, the tornado proceeded to strike the western part of Fruitvale, severely damaging homes, downing many trees and power lines, destroying outbuildings, tossing vehicles, and killing farm animals in this area.
 North of Fruitvale, the tornado maintained EF2 strength as it continued to the north and crossed into Rains County.
 EF2 damage continued further to the north, and the tornado crossed US 69 to the southeast of Emory.
 A church and multiple homes sustained major structural damage in this area.
 One home sustained very high-end EF2 damage and was left with only interior rooms standing.
 Barns and greenhouses were destroyed as well.
 The tornado continued to the east of Emory and then weakened to EF1 strength as it approached the Lake Fork Reservoir.
-The tornado weakened further to EF0 strength as it crossed the reservoir and Highway 514 before dissipating.
-A total of 2 people were killed and 24 others were injured by this tornado, which was up to a mile wide at times.
+The tornado weakened further to EF0 strength as it crossed the reservoir and FM 514 before dissipating.
+Two people were killed and 24 others were injured by this tornado, which was up to a mile wide at times.

 The following day, the mayor of the city, Lou Ann Everett declared a need for assistance following the event.
 She also reported during this speech that "The damage was extensive in the affected area.
 I have just driven through some of it and it is heartbreaking and upsetting to say the least."